kbengine/kbengine/kbe/src/lib/python/Doc/library/exceptions.rst

    .. index:: module: errno

-   This exception is derived from :exc:`EnvironmentError`.
-It is raised when a function returns a system-related error (not for illegal argument types or other incidental errors).
-The :attr:`errno` attribute is a numeric error code from :c:data:`errno`, and the :attr:`strerror` attribute is the corresponding string, as would be printed by the C function :c:func:`perror`.
+   This exception is raised when a system function returns a system-related error, including I/O failures such as "file not found" or "disk full" (not for illegal argument types or other incidental errors).
+Often a subclass of :exc:`OSError` will actually be raised as described in `OS exceptions`_ below.
+The :attr:`errno` attribute is a numeric error code from the C variable :c:data:`errno`.

-   See the module :mod:`errno`, which contains names for the error codes defined by the underlying operating system.
+   Under Windows, the :attr:`winerror` attribute gives you the native Windows error code.
+The :attr:`errno` attribute is then an approximate translation, in POSIX terms, of that native error code.

+   Under all platforms, the :attr:`strerror` attribute is the corresponding error message as provided by the operating system (as formatted by the C functions :c:func:`perror` under POSIX, and :c:func:`FormatMessage` Windows).

-   For exceptions that involve a file system path (such as :func:`chdir` or :func:`unlink`), the exception instance will contain a third attribute, :attr:`filename`, which is the file name passed to the function.
+   For exceptions that involve a file system path (such as :func:`open` or :func:`os.unlink`), the exception instance will contain an additional attribute, :attr:`filename`, which is the file name passed to the function.
+   For functions that involve two file system paths (such as :func:`os.rename`), the exception instance will contain a second :attr:`filename2` attribute corresponding to the second file name passed to the function.

+   .. versionchanged:: 3.3
+      :exc:`EnvironmentError`, :exc:`IOError`, :exc:`WindowsError`,
+      :exc:`VMSError`, :exc:`socket.error`, :exc:`select.error` and
+      :exc:`mmap.error` have been merged into :exc:`OSError`.

+   .. versionchanged:: 3.4
+      The :attr:`filename` attribute is now the original file name passed to the function, instead of the name encoded to or decoded from the filesystem encoding.
+Also, the :attr:`filename2` attribute was added.

 .. exception:: OverflowError